 - One-on-one mentorship: You'll meet with your mentor on a regular basis to gauge progress, review drafts of your work, and set goals for the future, keeping you accountable and on track throughout the program.
-Your mentor will have an in-depth understanding of your work. - Manuscript feedback: You'll receive a detailed critique of your manuscript (up to 100,000 words) from your mentor and then a second complete-manuscript critique from a second reader chosen from our list of Lighthouse faculty and many other renowned writers.
+Your mentor will have an in-depth understanding of your work. - Manuscript feedback: You'll receive a detailed critique of your manuscript (up to 100,000 words) from your mentor.
 In a traditional writing program, you tend to see a single critique for a manuscript of up to 38,000 words.